mjc-school/MJC-School/stage #2.5/module #4 REST Basics - Spring Web/module_description.md

 - **Sorting:** Similar to filtering, a generic parameter sort can be used to describe sorting rules.
 Accommodate complex sorting requirements by letting the sort parameter take in list of comma separated fields, each with a possible unary negative to imply descending sort order.
 Let's look at some examples:
 ```
-GET /tickets?sort=-priority  //Retrieves a list of tickets in descending order of priority
+GET /tickets?sort=-priority  //retrieves a list of tickets in descending order of priority
-GET /tickets?sort=-priority,createdAt  //Retrieves a list of tickets in descending order of priority.
+GET /tickets?sort=-priority,createdAt  //retrieves a list of tickets in descending order of priority.
-                                       //Within a specific priority, older tickets are ordered first
+                                       //within a specific priority, older tickets are ordered first
+GET /users?sort=email&order=asc //sort by email in asc order
+GET /users?sort=email.asc //sort by email in asc order
 ```
-- **Pagination:** When the dataset is too large, we divide the data set into smaller chunks, which helps in improving the performance and is easier to handle the response.<br> Example:
+- **Pagination:** When the dataset is too large, we divide the data set into smaller chunks, which helps in improving the performance and is easier to handle the response.
+ Usin Limit/Offset is the simplest form of paging.
+Limit/Offset became popular with apps using SQL databases which already have LIMIT and OFFSET as part of the SQL SELECT Syntax. <br> Example:
  ```
  GET /companies?limit=20 //get the list of first 20 companies
- GET /items?limit=20&offset=20 //get next 20 companies
+ GET /companies?limit=20&offset=20 //get next 20 companies
+ GET /companies?limit=20&after_id=20 //get 20 companies after the id of ‘20’
+ GET /companies?limit=20&after_id=20&sort_by=name //get 20 companies after the id of ‘20’ sorting by company name
  GET /companies?page=23 //get the list of companies on 23rd page.
  ```
 - **Searching:** Sometimes basic filters aren't enough and you need the power of full text search.
 Perhaps you're already using ElasticSearch or another Lucene based search technology.
 When full text search is used as a mechanism of retrieving resource instances for a specific type of resource, it can be exposed on the API as a query parameter on the resource's endpoint.
 Let's say, Search queries should be passed straight to the search engine and API output should be in the same format as a normal list result.